I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddpar/ni-ntddpar-ioctl_par_get_device_caps.md

 <text></text>

 ### Status Block
-I/O Status block
 The <b>Information</b> member is set to the size, in bytes, of a USHORT.

 The <b>Status</b> member is set to one of the generic status values returned by device control requests for parallel devices or to the following value:

-The <b>Parameters.DeviceIoControl.OutputBufferLength</b> member is less than the size, in bytes, of a USHORT.

 ## Requirements